mwhicks-dev/pyacct/README.md

 ### Extension

 PyAcct has an API endpoint where you can retrieve the account ID from your auth token -- this is the main method of extension.
 These ID doesn't change unless the account is deleted, so you can use this as a unique ID/weakly-defined foreign key for tables in your own separate applications.
 See [service-oriented architecture](https://aws.amazon.com/what-is/service-oriented-architecture/).

+A detailed outline of the API endpoints this software serves can be found [here](https://github.com/mwhicks-dev/pyacct/wiki/PyAcct-API-v1).

 ## Known issues and limitations